 Our client was then arrested and taken to Los Padrinos juvenile facility in Downey.
 He was arraigned two days later on charges of violating Penal Code § 245(a)(2), assault with a deadly weapon, a firearm, and Penal Code § 246, shooting at an inhabited dwelling.
 Both were felonies with significant exposure (time in custody).

-Our client’s mom attempted to discuss the case with the public defender at the Inglewood juvenile court (on the twelfth floor), but she refused to spend more than about fifteen seconds with her.
+Our client’s mom attempted to discuss the case with the public defender at the Compton juvenile court (on the twelfth floor), but she refused to spend more than about fifteen seconds with her.
 Bail was denied for our client due to the gang allegations, as well as the very serious felony charges.

 She thus contacted Greg Hill & Associates and spoke with Greg Hill.
 Greg was retained and visited the client at Los Padrinos the next day, a Saturday.
 At the next court appearance, Greg substituted in for the public defender and renewed the request for own recognizance release for our client to the custody of his mom, but the judge denied the request.